lich-uct/molpher-lib/doc/source/glossary.rst

         It is represented in the API as an instance of the :class:`~molpher.core.ExplorationTree.ExplorationTree` class.

+    SAScore
+        Available from :class:`molpher.core.MolpherMol` instances via the :attr:`sascore` parameter.
+        It is the synthetic availability score according to Ertl et al. [3]_.
+The higher the score, the more difficult the compound should be to synthesize.
+Compounds with SAScore of more than 6 are considered synthetically inaccessible and are discarded by the :class:`~.operations.FilterMorphsOper` operation and :meth:`~.core.ExplorationTree.filterMorphs` method by default.

     SAScore.dat
         The data file used for computation of the synthetic feasibility scores.